-Experience gifts are a great option…but they can be expensive!
+Experience Gifts for Kids are a great option…but they can be expensive!
 Creating a DIY gift experience can save a ton of money AND make for a unique gift that you can’t put a price tag on.
-I added a few fun products you could add to the gift certificate if you’d like, but these are great gifts alone.
-Here are 20 DIY Experience Gifts for Kids.
-I’ve also made 18 free printable gift certificates that you can print from my free gift printables library!
-Sign-up to receive my weekly email below and you will get a password and access to ALL of my free gift printables to make your gifting fun AND easy!
+I added a few fun products you could add to the gift certificate if you’d like, but these are great gifts even by themselves.

 A Picnic at the Park: Grab some fun lunch food (or grab a Happy Meal!) and head to a nearby playground!
 Grab the free printable!
 You could also include any of these items as part of your gift.

 A Trip to the Zoo: If you can’t make it to a real zoo, you could go feed some horses (or even set up stuffed animals in a pretend zoo!)
 It’s always fun to give kids $5 or $10 to grab their own souvenir.
 Grab the free printable, and here are some other things you could add to this gift.